arifruszaini/TM-Web-Assessment/README.md

 # List of Improvements

-- Login Page and Dashboard pages
+- Login Page, Dashboard page and Location Jobs page.

 - Already stated in website.